justinmeiners/efficient-programming-with-components/03_singleton.md

 read the "Gang of Four" book[^about-gof] and are familiar with singleton pattern[^singleton] and might think that's what I'm talking about.
 No, I wouldn't do that, would I?
-What, I'm talking about is not a pattern, but a very simple class.
+What I'm talking about is not a pattern, but a very simple class.
 It's similar to a class called [`std::pair`][cpp-pair].
 If you go and check a dictionary it says: singleton, pair, triple, quadruple, etc.
 A pair has two things, well singleton has just one thing.